Timeseries

 last_value()[source]

-Last value of this univariate series.
+Last value of the univariate series.

 Returns